earik87/visualize-ultrafast-data/README.md

 # Visualize Ultrafast Data

-This is an interactive dashboard visualizing ultrafast spectroscopy data.<br/>
-Additionally, it allows you to plot publishable quality figures.<br/>
+This is an interactive dashboard visualizing ultrafast spectroscopy data.
+Plus, it allows you to plot publishable quality figures.<br/>
 Go and try the dashboard from [here](https://visud.herokuapp.com/vis_ultrafast_data).

 ![Visud Heroku App](demoinaction.gif)